The Whale Shark in Thailand

 Unfortunately, in some other countries such as India and the Philippines, the whale shark is often hunted for meat which is sold to feed the rich mouths of Taiwan and China, where whale shark meat is an expensive delicacy.
 Numbers have certainly been reduced, but with the migratory habits of the sharks, it is very difficult to track and count them.
 There was some progress when the CITES conference of 2002 placed the whale shark and the basking shark on a list of species to be considered under threat.
 This does not yet mean a ban on fishing but was an important first step.
 Hopefully divers in the future will see the benefit!

-There were so many whaleshark encounters the last couple of seasons right through the seasons from 2014 – 2019.
+There were not so many whaleshark encounters the last season from 2023 – 2024.
 The best sites to find whalesharks have been at Richelieu Rock and Koh Tachai.
 But there have also been sightings at Hin Daeng, and even at local dive sites around Phuket and Phi Phi.
-Lots of lucky divers these last few years on liveaboard trips!
-2017 was a little quieter.
-There have been a lot of manta rays, but whaleshark sightings through to the end of last season (May 2018) were more limited.
-In 2019 we have been blessed with many whaleshark sightings, especially towards the end of the season (March – May 2019).
+Some lucky divers these last few years on liveaboard trips!
+2022 – 2023 was a little better.
+Manta rays and whaleshark sightings through to the end of last season (May 2023) were more limited.
+In 2021 we have been blessed with many whaleshark sightings, especially towards the end of the season (March – May 2022).
 So far this season we had a view sightings at the Similan Islands, around Phuket and the Phi Phi Islands.
-The best time for seeing these gentle giants is still to come!
+The best time for seeing these gentle giants is usually February to April!

 If you are lucky enough to encounter one of these gentle giants, it is an experience you will never forget, and a little excitement is understandable, but please resist the temptation to touch or ride a whale shark.
 Passive interaction with all marine life is healthier for the animals and will not alarm them.
 Just keep watching, and often the curious whale shark will come close to you.
 Contact us for diving in Thailand and if you are lucky you’ll have the whaleshark experience!
 Please do note – we have no “swim with whaleshark” trips or anything like that.
 Best chance of seeing whalesharks is on a liveaboard to the Similan islands and Richelieu Rock.
 Hope to see you here!